 This allows you to map LDAP groups from a particular branch of an LDAP tree into groups in Imply Hybrid Auth.
 It will also propagate user-group mappings from LDAP into user-group mappings in Imply Hybrid Auth.

 MSAD User Account Mapper

 This mapper is specific to Microsoft Active Directory (MSAD).
 It's able to tightly integrate the MSAD user account state

 into the Imply Hybrid Auth account state (account enabled, password is expired, and so on).

 It is using the

 pwdLastSet LDAP attributes, which are both specific to MSAD and are not LDAP standard.

 For example if

-0, the Imply auth user is required to update their password
+0, the Imply Hybrid Auth user is required to update their password

-514 (disabled account) the Imply auth user is disabled as well.
+514 (disabled account) the Imply Hybrid Auth user is disabled as well.